brycewray/hugo-site/content/posts/2019/12/packing-up.md

 Here's a simplified example.
 Let's say your home page's image "slider" JS file couldn't run until after the running of a different JS file that enabled the "slider" even to appear in the first place, and at the same time it also had to appear *before* yet another JS file that put some additional cuteness on the screen on top of the sliding images.
 As with the unique-variable-name issue, managing dependencies was not so big a deal with a small number of files, but a huge pain as the code grew.

 [^spaces]: Minifying, in particular, is useful for much code at the production level.
 All the pretty space that humans like to use in *writing* code helps us *read* it, but browsers don't care.
-So what you often see in source code---what appears to be a mashed-up mess---probably started out in the *development* phase as very nicely formatted, well-commented stuff.
+So what you often see in source code --- what appears to be a mashed-up mess --- probably started out in the *development* phase as very nicely formatted, well-commented stuff.

 ## Bundlers to the rescue